 Dress up a formal dining space or make an informal one cosier—whether it’s with paint, panelling or paper, add some wow factor to your dining room.

-A refined, traditional, formal dining room can be made to feel super luxurious by treating the walls to some kind of textural panelling, like the geometric grey millwork which adds so much interest to this small, plain space.
-The colour palette is beautifully soft here, and the pale grey sets off the chandelier to perfection.
+A refined, traditional, formal dining room can be made to feel super luxurious by treating the walls to some kind of textural panelling, like geometric millwork which adds so much interest to a small, plain space.

 Love cane chairs but don’t want to go with a neutral or natural colour palette?
-Don’t worry, because cane chairs can also be found in graphic black and white versions that are ideal for a bold contemporary dining room.
-I’m loving this beautiful shade of peacock blue on the walls, too.
+Don’t worry, cane chairs can also be found in graphic black and white versions that are ideal for a bold contemporary dining room.

 Maybe you need to use your walls space more purposefully, or you’d simply like more room to display treasured objects and collectibles.
 Take advantage of your dining room space for more functional furniture, like bookshelves or a buffet.

 If you’re decorating on a tight budget, you might prefer to find secondhand furniture and customise it to make it your own.
-This bright boho farmhouse flavoured dining room is a happy melange of bright colour and pattern, so an old sideboard painted duck egg blue is right at home here.
+Go for a bright Boho farmhouse dining room with a happy melange of bright colour and pattern, like an old sideboard painted duck egg blue.

 Colourful rows of books add pattern and shape to any living space, as well as telling something about the personality of the people who dwell there.
 If you love an eclectic, relaxed and unpretentious but soulful look, then surround your dining table with your beautiful book collection.
 White bookshelves are nice and unobtrusive against white walls, and allow the book covers to provide the colour.